Professional Learning

 Dr. Ellen Meier

-Director and Co-Founder
+Executive Director and Co-Founder

-Dr. Meier is the Executive Director and Co-Founder of the Center for Technology and School Change and a faculty member in the Department of Mathematics, Science, and Technology at Teachers College, Columbia University.
+Dr. Meier is the Director and Co-Founder of the Center for Technology and School Change and a faculty member in the Department of Mathematics, Science, and Technology at Teachers College, Columbia University.
 She is also Co-Chair of the University of the State of New York Council on Technology Policy and Practice, a panel appointed by the Regents to examine technology use in public schools, libraries, museums and other similar state agencies.

 CTSC Team

-Explore Our Certification Program
+Our Certification Program

 Technology is changing every aspect of our world, but schools are still discovering creative uses of technology that engage students in authentic learning projects.
 This New York State certification program explores exciting uses of technology that change the way we think about traditional educational practices.
 Program graduates are prepared to support K-12 teachers across different content areas in the design and implementation of technology-integrated projects and to serve in leadership roles within schools, school districts or other educational settings.